High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

-In general, for the GWM and both GMMs, the average probabilities are highest for low magnitudes and large hypocentral distances, and lowest for large magnitudes and short recording distances.
-For $V_{S30} = 240$ m/s and SA with $T = 1.0$ s (Figure \ref{fig:GM_likelihood}a), the GMM by \citeA{kanno2006new} shows comparable accuracy to the GWM in most bins, except for $R>100$ km.
-The GMM by \citeA{boore2014nga} is comparable to the GWM for small magnitudes and short hypocentral distances, or large magnitudes and large hypocentral distances (supplementary Figure \ref{fig:prob_GMM_boore_240}a).
-At periods $T = 1.0$ s, the GWM performs better than any of the GMMs considered in this study (supplementary Figures \ref{fig:prob_GMM_boore_240} and \ref{fig:prob_GMM_kanno_240}).
-These patterns are also observed for higher $V_{S30}$ values (Figures \ref{fig:GM_likelihood}b,\ref{fig:GM_likelihood}c and supplementary Figures \ref{fig:prob_GMM_boore_520} - \ref{fig:prob_GMM_kanno_1360}).
+In general, the GWM and GMMs have similar probabilities for most magnitude-distance combinations ($r \sim1$).
+For the largest magnitudes, the probability ratios are more variable, with GMM probabilities often higher than those of the GWM.
+The GMM by \citeA{boore2014nga} is comparable to the GWM for small magnitudes and moderate hypocentral distances (supplementary Figure \ref{fig:prob_GMM_boore_240}a).
+At lower periods $T < 1.0$ s and larger magnitudes ($M > 5.5$), the GWM performs better than either of the GMMs considered in this study (supplementary Figures \ref{fig:prob_GMM_boore_240} and \ref{fig:prob_GMM_kanno_240}).
+These patterns are also observed for $V_{S30} \leq 800$ m/s (Figures \ref{fig:GM_likelihood}b,\ref{fig:GM_likelihood}c and supplementary Figures \ref{fig:prob_GMM_boore_520} - \ref{fig:prob_GMM_kanno_800}).
+Unfortunately, for $V_{S30} > 800$ m/s, the test dataset is limited.
+Therefore, the model probabilities are more scattered (Supplementary Figures \ref{fig:prob_GMM_boore_1080} - \ref{fig:prob_GMM_kanno_1360}).